Atharv317/Resume-Analyzer/README.md

 This project automates resume screening by extracting text from resumes, identifying relevant skills using NLP, and scoring candidate profiles using a machine learning model.

-It integrates backend APIs, feature engineering, and a trained ML model into a complete pipeline with a clean interactive UI.
+It integrates backend APIs, feature engineering, and a trained ML model into a complete pipeline with a responsive interactive UI.

 ---